Senior School Admissions

 The current pattern of the morning is:

 |Mathematics Paper 1:||30 minutes|

 |Verbal Reasoning test||50 minutes|

-Please follow this link to download English and Mathematics papers from the past five years.
+Please follow this link to download English and Mathematics papers from recent years.
 These papers are available without charge.
 We do not publish past verbal reasoning papers.

 We do not penalise wrong answers so girls are encouraged to have a go, even when they are unsure.
 We try to make sure the girls are as relaxed as possible on the day and we hope they will enjoy the challenge and the experience.